Lotus Blossom (film): Background

-Leong — who later became a prolific character actor in Hollywood — created the Wah Ming Motion Picture Company in 1919 aiming to craft films that would combat Hollywood's stereotypical portrayals of Chinese people as assassins and villains.
+Leong—who later became a prolific character actor in Hollywood—created the Wah Ming Motion Picture Company in 1919 aiming to craft films that would combat Hollywood's stereotypical portrayals of Chinese and Japanese people as assassins and villains.
 (Leong had been born in Shanghai but educated in Indiana, and he had been enlisted by a number of Hollywood directors to work as a translator and technical director on film sets in the late 1910s.)

 Production

-The film was produced in Los Angeles and was financially backed by the support of Chinese merchants.
-The cast was largely Chinese, but Leong and co-director Francis J. Grandon did cast two white actors — Tully Marshall and Noah Beery — to play Chinese roles, as was common at that time.
+The film was produced in Los Angeles and was financially backed by the support of Chinese and Japanese merchants.
+The cast was largely Chinese, but Leong and co-director Francis J. Grandon did cast two white actors—Tully Marshall and Noah Beery—to play Chinese and Japanese roles, as was common at that time.
 The film took around six months to make, and it had a budget of around $100,000.
-Leong cast Lady Tsen Mei, a Chinese opera singer, in the lead role.
+For the lead role, Leong cast Lady Tsen Mei, a multiracial actress and singer with Chinese ancestry.

 Release

 When the film opened in Los Angeles in 1921, actresses Anna May Wong and Bessie Wong were on hand to greet customers at the door.
-A Chinese symphony orchestra provided the film's score.
+A Chinese and Japanese symphony orchestra provided the film's score.

 Home media

 In 2004, the film was released on DVD by Facets Multimedia Distribution and Image Entertainment.
+In 2009, the film was released on Blu-ray by Facets Multimedia Distribution and Image Entertainment.